ligato/docs/docs/user-guide/quickstart.md

 ```

-## 4. Start vpp-agent
+## 4. Start VPP Agent

 Open a new terminal session.
-Start the vpp-agent together with the compatible version of the VPP dataplane in a new docker container.
+Start the VPP agent together with the compatible version of the VPP dataplane in a new docker container.
 ```
 docker run -it --rm --name vpp-agent -p 5002:5002 -p 9191:9191 --privileged ligato/vpp-agent
 ```